Dacia Duster Review 2024

 The 1.2-litre TCe 130 motor makes a typical three-cylinder burr when revved harder.
 It's a bit louder than a Volkswagen T-Roc's motor, but nothing to stop us choosing this as the best engine in the Duster range.

-We've yet to try the 1.0-litre petrol-LPG engine, but what we can say is there's more wind noise to be heard inside the Dacia Duster than in a Skoda Kamiq or Nissan Qashqai.
-Countering this is not a lot of road noise in the cars we've driven.
+We've yet to try the 1.0-litre petrol-LPG engine.
+When it comes to wind noise, there's more inside the Dacia Duster than in a Skoda Kamiq or Nissan Qashqai.
+Countering this is minimal road noise from the tyres, at least on the 4x2 models, which come with summer tyres.
+The Duster 4x4 models come with all-season tyres, which we've not tried on the road.

 All models come with two Isofix child seat mounts in the outer rear chairs, as well as front passenger airbag deactivation so you can fit a third child seat if needed.